 TECHNIQUES OF BODY MECHANICS

 Self-Positioning during supports, lifts, tractions using leverages and leaning, and many other techniques, makes a huge difference practicing Ayurvedic Yoga Massage or any other techniques/practices done on the floor.

 This module teaches you how to avoid the most common injuries, like severe musculoskeletal strains sustained by AYM practitioners, masseurs, Yoga and Pilates teachers, and others practitioners.
 It also teaches you how to save a great deal of energy and even how to rebuild reserves working with AYM.

-The last day or the last two days* of Levels 1-4 and Level 5 are Professional Development Days.
+The last day or the last two days* of Level 1-4 and Level 5 are Professional Development Days.
 They consist of a ‘Clinic’ open to the public.
 These Clinic days are included in the price of L.1-4, L.5 and the internship training courses.